Gålå

 Gålå is a village in Sør-Fron Municipality in Innlandet county, Norway.
 The village is located in the Gudbrandsdal valley, about 12 km to the southwest of the village of Hundorp.
 Gålå is located on the eastern shore of the lake Gålåvatnet.

+Transportation

 Gålå is located on a mountain plateau that sits about 930 m above sea level.
-There are two main roads that connect Gålå to the rest of Sør-Fron.
+There are two main roads that connect Gålå to the rest of the municipality.
 The main road is a fully maintained road that heads north to Harpefoss.
 The other road is the Peer Gynt Road (Peer Gyntveien).
 That mountain road is only open in the summer months.
 The village also has a small airport, Wadahl flyplass.

+Attractions

 Gålå is the site of the hotels Wadahl Høgfjellshotel and Gålå Høgfjellshotell.
 It is also the location of Gålå Fjellgrend, a ski resort catering for both winter and summer leisure activities.

 Gålå is the location of a ten-day summer cultural festival known as the Peer Gynt Festival (Peer Gynt Stemnet) set against the background of Lake Gålå (Gålåvatnet).
 The festival includes performances of Peer Gynt, a five-act play by the Norwegian dramatist Henrik Ibsen.